open-toolchain/landing-zone/README.md

 - [Using the \* Operator (splat operator)](https://www.terraform.io/language/expressions/splat)
 - [Custom Variable Validation Rules](https://www.terraform.io/language/values/variables#custom-validation-rules)

+---

 ## As A Template For Multiple Patterns

 The modular nature of this template allwos it to be used to provisioned architectures for VSI, Clusters, or a combination of both VSI and clusters.
+For each of these, a provider block anda copy of [variables.tf](variables.tf).
+By referencing this template as a module, it allows uers to add `clusters` or `vsi` by adding the relevant variable block.

 ### VSI